 The University’s CCNE-accredited MSN degree program is a post-licensure nursing program.
 This means that students must already be licensed as an RN and hold a BSN degree to be accepted for admission, and must maintain an active and unencumbered RN license throughout their enrollment in their program.
 The MSN programs are designed to expand graduates’ knowledge base, to enhance their marketability as an RN, and to permit them to enjoy greater career mobility and expand their options as an RN.

-Some states may offer advanced nursing licensure opportunities beyond RN, and individuals obtaining such advanced licensures may be able to secure employment in a position other than RN.
-Our MSN degree programs are not designed to enable graduates to obtain any such form of advanced licensure in any state, or to secure any form of employment that might require such advanced licensure.
+Some states may offer licensure or certification opportunities for nurses beyond RN, and individuals obtaining such licensures or certifications may be able to secure employment in a position other than RN.
+Our MSN degree programs are not designed to enable graduates to obtain any such licensure in any state, or to secure any form of employment that might require such licensure or certification.*

 The majority of American Sentinel nursing students live and work in the United States.
 Prospective students living and/or working outside of the United States should confirm with the appropriate certifying agency whether successful completion of an American Sentinel nursing degree program will meet their credentialing requirements